 A treasure trove of unique wildlife, every corner of #Gujarat is an encounter with nature.
 Antara Sharma captures today's daily shot of pelicans standing in startling uniformity at Dasada, in Little Rann of Kutch.

 We kick off our Daily Shot contest with a picture of the 15th-century Adalaj Ni Vav, a tourist magnet, which lies in a village close to Ahmedabad.

 Gujarat's vibrancy can be seen in this unassuming shot of women in a village near Bhuj.

 Food trails are recipes to flavour a lifetime.
 For our next #DailyShot contest, we invite you to share photographs of tantalising regional treats that best represent regional fare all over the world.
 It could be a fiery preparation of katla fish served on a banana leaf at a hole-in-the-wall restaurant in Karnataka, Galician-style tuna empanadas in Spain, a humble portion of siddu with a side serve of mountain views in Himachal Pradesh, delish Mexican pozole or festive-special roasted silkworms found only in Guwahati.
 No cuisine is off the table.
 Send us your entries with #GlocalGrub in the subject line on email@example.com

 Entries that best do justice to the theme will be featured on Nat Geo Traveller India’s homepage and across all our social media.

 In addition, three monthly winners will be selected by our in-house photo experts.
-These winners will receive features in the magazine’s print issue.
+These winners will be declared at the end of the contest.
 Follow us on Facebook, Twitter and Instagram to keep track of the winners, but don’t worry if you miss the announcement; you will also be notified by email if you are selected.